Respiratory signal calibration

 The timeframe used for calibration must be placed at a time when the animal is NOT under handling or stress.
 A period of 30 min to 1 hour is recommended.
 This can include periods of spontaneous animal activity.

-The calibration is done when the gain appears :
+The calibration is done when the RIP GAIN appears below the MERGE button and next to the CALIBRATION button:

 Once the calibration is done, the respiratory parameters (VT and MV) will be expressed in milliliter in the different views and exports of the software